AustinKelsay/lnurl-auth-example/README.md

-A simple LNUrl-Auth example implementation with NextJS
+A simple LNUrl-Auth example implementation using NextJS and NextAuth